Mischief rule: Meaning and use

 In Conway v Rimmer it was observed that judges can apply in statutory interpretation in order to discover Parliament's intention.
 In applying the rule, the court is essentially asking what the mischief was that the previous law did not cover, which Parliament was seeking to remedy when it passed the law now being reviewed by the court.

 The mischief rule is of narrower application than the golden rule or the plain meaning rule, in that it can only be used to interpret a statute and, strictly speaking, only when the statute was passed to remedy a defect in the common law.

 Legislative intent is determined by examining secondary sources, such as committee reports, treatises, law review articles and corresponding statutes.

 The application of this rule gives the judge more discretion than the literal and the golden rule as it allows Parliament's intent to be taken into consideration.

-That the mischief rule can produce different outcomes than those that would result if the literal rule were applied is illustrated by Smith v Hughes [1960] 2 All E.R.
-859. Under the Street Offences Act 1959, it was a crime for prostitutes to "loiter or solicit in the street for the purposes of prostitution".
+That the mischief rule can produce different outcomes than those that would result if the literal rule were applied is illustrated by Smith v Hughes [1960] 2 All ER 859.
+Under the Street Offences Act 1959, it was a crime for prostitutes to "loiter or solicit in the street for the purposes of prostitution".
 The defendants were calling to men in the street from balconies and tapping on windows.
 They argued that as they were not themselves "in the street" they fell outside the definition.
 The judge held that as the intention of the act was to cover the mischief of harassment from prostitutes, the quoted wording did apply, and the defendants were found guilty.

 History

-The rule was first set out in Heydon's Case [1584] 76 ER 637 3 CO REP 7a, where the court held that four points should be taken into consideration:
+The rule was first set out in Heydon's Case [1584] 76 ER 637 3 Co Rep 7a, where the court held that four points should be taken into consideration:

 For the sure and true interpretation of all statutes in general (be they penal or beneficial, restrictive or enlarging of the common law), four things are to be discerned and considered:

 1st.
 What was the common law before the making of the Act.

 2nd.
 What was the mischief and defect for which the common law did not provide.

 3rd.
 What remedy the Parliament hath resolved and appointed to cure the disease of the commonwealth.

 And, 4th.
 The true reason of the remedy;

 And then the office of all the Judges is to make such construction as shall suppress the mischief, and advance the remedy, and to suppress subtle inventions and evasions for continuance of the mischief, and pro privato commodo, and to add force and life to the cure and remedy, according to the true intent of the makers of the Act, pro bono publico.